airbus/scikit-decide/docs/contribute.md

 You can also use it when committing:

-- Stage your changes: `git add your_files`
+- stage your changes: `git add your_files`,
-- Run pre-commit on the staged files: `pre-commit run`
+- run pre-commit on the staged files: `pre-commit run`,
-- Check the changes made
+- check the changes made,
-- Accept them by adding modified files: `git add -u`
+- accept them by adding modified files: `git add -u`,
-- Commit: `git commit`
+- commit: `git commit`.

 This can also be done automatically at each commit if you add pre-commit to git hooks with `pre-commit install`.
 Beware that when doing so,
-- the changes will be refused if pre-commit actually modifies the files
+- the changes will be refused if pre-commit actually modifies the files,
-- you can then accept the modifications with `git add -u`
+- you can then accept the modifications with `git add -u`,
-- you can still force a commit that violates pre-commit checks with `git commit -n` or `git commit --no-verify`
+- you can still force a commit that violates pre-commit checks with `git commit -n` or `git commit --no-verify`.

 If you prefer run pre-commit manually, you can remove the hooks with `pre-commit uninstall`.